UT Tyler Student Money Management

 - Money Management Begins at Home

 Living away from mom and dad is a big step in your life.
 You may enjoy this newfound freedom with no rules or curfews, but at some point you might start missing home.
 You may ask yourself: Who’s going to do my laundry?
 Who’s going to buy the groceries?
 Who’s going to clean the bathroom?
-That answer is now YOU!
-Becoming independent is a part of growing up, and the UT Tyler SMM is here to help.
+The answer is YOU!
+Becoming independent is a part of growing up, and the UT Tyler Department of Student Money Management is here to help.
 Check out some of the links below with helpful information about on-campus housing, owning your own apartment and making those big purchases on your own.

 - UT Tyler Housing

 - SMM Credit Page: Home & Auto Financing